CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

 .. confval:: geometry

-    :options: ``3-2-1``, ``4-1-1``, ``5-1``, ``2-1-1``, ``2-2``
+    :options: ``mer-3-2-1``, ``mer-4-1-1``, ``5-1``, ``2-1-1``, ``2-2``

     The geometry specifies the denticities of the ligands around the complex.
-For example, ``3-2-1`` would generate a complex with one tridentate, one bidentate and one monodentate ligand.
+For example, ``mer-3-2-1`` would generate a complex with one tridentate, one bidentate and one monodentate ligand.
 Currently, the following topologies are supported:

-        - **Octahedral complexes:** ``3-2-1``, ``4-1-1``, ``5-1``
+        - **Octahedral complexes:** ``mer-3-2-1``, ``mer-4-1-1``, ``5-1``
         - **Square-planar complexes:** ``2-1-1``, ``2-2``

-.. confval:: ligand_db_paths
+.. confval:: ligand_db_file

     :options: `empty` OR `filepath` OR list(`filepath / keyword` )

     Specifies the source databases for ligands used in complex assembly.
 This option can be configured in two ways:

     - **List of Filepaths and/or Keywords:**
       A list where each entry is either a path to a ligand database file or the keyword ``same_ligand_as_previous``.
 The list should match the number of ligand sites as defined in the :confval:`geometry` option.
-For instance, in a ``3-2-1`` geometry, the first database in the list supplies tridentate ligands, the second supplies bidentate, and the third supplies monodentate ligands.
+For instance, in a ``mer-3-2-1`` geometry, the first database in the list supplies tridentate ligands, the second supplies bidentate, and the third supplies monodentate ligands.
 The ``same_ligand_as_previous`` keyword can be used in place of a path to indicate that the ligand for the current site should be identical to the one used in the previous site for each assembled complex.
 This feature is useful for creating complexes with symmetrical or repeating ligand structures.

     - **Single Filepath or Empty:**
       When a single path is provided, ligands for all sites will be drawn from this database.
 Identical to specifying a list with the same ligand db path for each ligand site.
 If empty, the entire :ref:`MetaLig database <metalig>` will be used.